stevebrownlee/python-bangazon-site/STYLE_GUIDE.md

 ```
    """
     purpose:

     author: Aaron Barfoot

-    args: customer_id -- (integer) Id of customer whose payment types we need to list
+    args: customer_id: (integer): Id of customer whose payment types we need to list

     returns: (list of tuples)
         ex: [(2, 'visa', 1234567890123456, 1)]
         where the above values represent: